JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-concurrency-overview.md

 often very difficult to reproduce.
 You may not see them locally while developing, and they may happen sporadically.
 And sometimes you can only see them in production under load.

-In short, just because your tests pass, you can’t necessarily be sure that your code is OK.
+In short, just because your tests pass, you can't necessarily be sure that your code is OK.

 Not all languages are designed this way.
 JavaScript simply does not allow you to access the same state concurrently.
 At the other end of the spectrum is Rust, with its